-The first novella in the series, The Hidden Monastery, is currently available for free!
+The first novella in the series, The Hidden Monastery, is an introduction to the world, and though someone slow paced starts this epic journey with Captain Katarina Salisbury, who will be the main character of every novella after the Well of Youth.
 You can read the first few pages here.

 Captain Katarina Salisbury of the airship the Iron Lady, and propaganda tool for the Illisian government, has been given a very simple assignment; to go and rescue villagers threatened with avalanches in the far southern Drezusk Mountains.